| Article is © Bill Davidson

 show funnier off stage, than when he's reading someone else's lines

+on stage in The Two of Us.
 For example, Cook on the subject of American local-TV

 news shows: "The forced camaraderie is so patently ridiculous